-This year Chaitra Navratri will start from the 6th of April and will be concluding on the 14th of April.
+This year Chaitra Navratri will start from the 22nd March 2023 and will be concluding on the 31 March 2023.

 Navratri is the biggest festival of Hindu culture which is celebrated in many states across the entire country.
 Navratri is endowed with some very special significance in terms of spiritual, religion, and culture, hence it is celebrated with the highest reverence.
 During those nine days of Navratri, the chief deity which is worshipped with utmost respect is Maa Durga.
 She is known as the feminine principle of divinity, the positive energy which represents our earth.
 Maa Durga is the source of power of this universe, the Adi Shakti.
 In these nine auspicious days, Hindus worship the nine forms of Goddess Durga.
 Navratri also indicates the destruction of the evil forces by the most powerful energy of the cosmos who protect the world from its evil clutches.

 The story of how Maa Durga destroyed evil from the world and help goodness reign encourages us to wake up from the inertia of ignorance and engulf positive virtues by setting aside all negativities and by purifying the soul.
 Navratri comes twice a year, once in the month of Chaitra, which is called Chaitra Navratri and Ashwin Navratri, celebrated in the month of Ashwina.
 The Sanskrit word Navratri means nine days.
 The lunar calendar determines the dates of both the Navratri and Chaitra Navratri falls generally in the month of March-April which is also known as Rama Navami.
-Ram Navami is the last day of Chaitra Navratri which is celebrated as the birthday of Lord Ram, the incarnation of Lord Vishnu on earth.
-This year Chaitra Navratri will start from the 6th of April and will be concluding on the 14th of April.
+Ram Navami is the last day of Chaitra Navratri, which is celebrated as the birthday of Lord Ram, the incarnation of Lord Vishnu on earth.

 Chaitra Navratri falls on the ninth day of Shukla Paksha of the Chaitra month.
 Shukla paksha means a fortnight or a lunar phase in a specific month of the Hindu lunar calendar.
 It also marks the beginning of a new Hindu lunar calendar year.
 Both Chaitra and Ashwin are a period of seasonal transition, one is the beginning of summer and another of winter.
 Navratri commemorates this transition by worshipping Maa Durga who herself is the embodiment of nature.